Harshilbhardwaj47/java-wonders/README.md

 3)FizzBuzz :- Fizz Buzz is a very simple programming task, asked in software developer job interviews.
 A typical round of Fizz Buzz can be: Write a program that prints the numbers from 1 to 100 and for multiples of '3' print "Fizz" instead of the number and for the multiples of '5' print "Buzz".

 4)Fibonacci :-  The Fibonacci numbers, commonly denoted Fn, form a sequence, called the Fibonacci sequence, such that each number is the sum of the two preceding ones, starting from 0 and 1.
 That is, and. for n > 1.

+5)Knight-Tour :- A knight's tour is a sequence of moves of a knight on a chessboard such that the knight visits every square exactly once. ...
+The knight's tour problem is the mathematical problem of finding a knight's tour.